from beginnings to business

 CasaTrigoso is a very small mother-daughter business operation that started out rather haphazardly in Lagos over some glasses of wine.
 Faced with the ever-increasing urgency of renovation work on our family holiday home of over sixty years, and the frightening amount of money necessary to complete it, we decided to try our hand at renting out two holiday apartments in the house.
 So we enlisted the help of family and friends for some basic DIY renovation, and after multiple trips to IKEA, meetings with local contractors, hours on the internet setting up our ads, we sat back and waited for bookings.

 What started off as a spontaneous experiment turned into - dare we say it? - an actual business.
-So far we've hosted hundreds guests and have learned (we hope!) much about vacation rentals as well as the kind of accommodation we're eager to provide.
+So far we've hosted hundreds guests and have learned much about vacation rentals as well as the kind of accommodation we're eager to provide.
 We like to think our apartments are cozy and homey, and want guests to feel at home as much as possible.
 The apartments are very dear to us and hold many memories, and we'd love for guests to care for them as much as we do, and perhaps to make some memories of their own.

 The mother (Maria) is in charge of things ‘on the ground’ and lives between Lisbon and Lagos with her dog, Canita.
-The daughter (Rosa) is in charge of the backoffice side of things and is based in Germany.
+The daughter (Rosa) is in charge of the backoffice side of things and is based in the Netherlands.
 We are helped locally by many people, in particular Emília who helps run the place and keep everything going smoothly.

 the house and Senhor Trigoso